navisbio/mcp_bigquery_biomedical/README.md

 The server exposes the following resources:

 - `memo://insights`: **Insights on Target Assessment**
-  *A memo for the LLM to store information on the analysis.*
+  *A memo for the LLM to store information on the analysis.
+Of note, Claude does not seem to use this at the moment unless we explicitly define tools for it (which can make it overuse this capacity and therefore we removed explicit tools for resource access).
+We assume that future MCP clients will have better tool use (and are also working on our own client) but it does not have much impact for the moment.*

 - `schema://database`: **OpenTargets Database Schema**
   *Detailed structural information about the OpenTargets database, including column names and a short table description.
 This helps the network to plan queries without the need of exploring the database itself.*